-Shopping cart abandonment is a real problem that VPS hosting can help cut down on.
-About 18% of abandoned carts are due to slow loading times, which over the course of the year could end up costing you thousands of dollars in lost sales.
-The opposite is also true.
-By reducing your load time by mere seconds, you could see a positive trend in sales numbers.
+Shopping cart abandonment is a real problem that VPS hosting can cut down.
+Nearly 18% of abandoned carts are caused by slow loading times, which over the course of the year could end up costing you thousands of dollars.
+The solution is simple.
+Reduce your load time by less than a mere second with VPS server hosting.

 Also, keep in mind that site speed does have a minor role in your marketing efforts.
-If you’ve ever engaged in a search engine optimization campaign you know that part of Google’s “secret sauce” that makes up their algorithm is page load times.
-One of your key goals when marketing your e-commerce site is getting as close to the top of the Google search results as possible.
-While optimizing your site’s code plays a big part in how well your site loads, your server will also contribute to quicker load times for that Google bonus.
+If you’ve ever engaged in an SEO campaign you know that an ingredient in Google’s secret sauce or “algorithm” is page loading speed.
+One of the key goals when marketing your e-commerce site is getting as close to the top of the Google search results as possible.
+While optimizing your site’s code plays into how well your site loads, your VPS will also contribute to quicker load times for that Google bump.